Samuel C. Sample: Political career

 He was elected to the 28th United States Congress as a Whig where he served from 1843 to 1845, the first representative from Indiana's 9th congressional district.
 He was defeated for reelection in 1844 by Charles W. Cathcart.

 Later career

 After his defeat from Congress, he returned to South Bend, where he resumed practicing law until his death.

 Personal life

 Sample married Ann Howard of Elkton.

+Death and burial

 Sample died on December 2, 1855, at his home in South Bend.
 He was buried at City Cemetery in South Bend.